-There will be minimal noise generated by this use as music will be played indoors..
+There will be minimal noise generated by this proposed project once construction is completed.

 10.11 Storage of Materials

 10.11.1 Exposed nonresidential storage areas, exposed machinery, and areas used for the storage or collection of discarded automobiles, auto parts, metals or other articles of salvage or refuse must have sufficient setbacks and screening (such as a stockade fence or a dense evergreen hedge) to provide a visual buffer sufficient to minimize their impact on abutting residential uses and users of public streets.